-In as many sectors as of the mostly metal- or wood-processing industry, the so-called CNC milling is very popular.
-But what is a CNC Router machine?
-What materials can be processed with a CNC Router machine?
+In as many sectors as of the mostly metal- or wood-processing industry, the so-called CNC router is very popular.
+But what is a CNC milling machine?
+What materials can be processed with a CNC router machine?
 And above all: How does such a machine work?
 In the following all these questions are answered.

-To understand what exactly a CNC milling machine is, it would be important to know what the word CNC means.
+To understand what exactly a CNC router is, it would be important to know what the word CNC means.
 CNC is an abbreviation of the English description “computerized numerical control”, and referres to an electronic method for controlling machine tools.
-Consequently, a CNC milling machine is nothing more than a machine tool, which is numerically driven with computer assistance to process a variety of materials, such as Metals, wood, granite and much more.
+Consequently, a CNC router machine is nothing more than a machine tool, which is numerically driven with computer assistance to process a variety of materials, such as Metals, wood, granite and much more.

 It is able to produce very precise and complex shapes and contours by machining materials with a tool.
-A CNC milling machine achieves these results via at least three axes, called X, Y and Z. The X-axis is horizontal, the Y axis vertical, and the Z-axis refers vertical to the other two axes.
-These, seen figuratively, result in a so-called portal, which is why CNC milling machines with such a portal formation (X axis designed as a bridge)are often called portal milling machines.
+A CNC router machine achieves these results via at least three axes, called X, Y and Z. The X-axis is horizontal, the Y axis vertical, and the Z-axis refers vertical to the other two axes.
+These, seen figuratively, result in a so-called portal, which is why CNC routers with such a portal formation (X axis designed as a bridge) are often called portal milling machines.
 In addition, some milling machines have an A, B and C axis representing a rotation around the main axes X, Y and Z.

 By a rotation of the respective tool, or a spindle adapted to the material, opposite the clamped workpiece, a cutting movement is produced, which is necessary for the desired chipping.
 This has already been determined in the records based on the G-codes.
 The movement of the milling tool around the workpiece, ensures the predetermined shape.
 This can be done, depending on the design of the router, by displacement of the workpiece on a movable machine table.
 By using all axes, almost all workpiece geometries are possible e.g .: